The RaceTrac POS System

 The original product was developed by Radiant Systems, the software company produced a point of sale (POS) system for RaceTrac stores, called RPOS.
 Their system was used to mediate merchant sales between the cashier and the customer, It featured fuel control, sale of goods, transactions and data storage.

-By applying the design process, I developed a solution aimed at reducing cognitive load for new users, simplifying task completion and finding targets faster.
+By applying the design process, I developed a new solution aimed at reducing cognitive load for new users, simplifying task completion and finding targets faster.

 From observations at work, two recurring themes were present: